tommyhuangthu/EvoEF2/readme.txt

   By default, the dun2010bb3per.lib is used for fast speed, if you want to switch to another backbone-dependent rotamer library, you can specify:

-  ./EvoEF2 --command=ProteinDesign --monomer --rotlib=dun2010bb  --pdb=yourmonomer.pdb
+  ./EvoEF2 --command=ProteinDesign --monomer --rotlib=dun2010bb  --pdb=monomer.pdb

   Note that you do not have to add the suffix '.lib' when you specify the rotamer library

   or swith to a backbone-independent library by using:

-  ./EvoEF2 --command=ProteinDesign --monomer --bbdep=disable  --rotlib=honig984  --pdb=yourmonomer.pdb
+  ./EvoEF2 --command=ProteinDesign --monomer --bbdep=disable  --rotlib=honig984  --pdb=monomer.pdb

   we strongly suggest you use the default settings to acheive both good performance and speed.